 We all have dreams of some place different.
 What would it be like to live here or there?
 Eventually our house will be too small when another little one comes around and we’ll need to move.
 When the time comes I want to know the ins and outs of a place to make sure I’m making an informed decision.
-So how do you find the best place to live?
-I’ve come across some 7 places to get started that will help inform you whether you’re moving half an hour away or across the country.
+I’ve come across some fabulous websites that will help inform you whether you’re moving half an hour away or across the country.

 Narrowing the Field: Take a Quiz

 If you’re not sure where you want to live Find your Spot is a great website to give you a good idea of what type of location would fit your needs.
 Register for free and take a detailed quiz ranging from weather, entertainment, sports, government, and education.
 Then they’ll create a list of place for you to consider.
 Each place includes a picture, and a detailed summary of what it offers.
 I used this site to give me a starting off point many times.

 Another site that gives you a list of places to start you moving search is wallethub.
 It provides statistics on things like the states with the highest taxes, best cities for families, best cities for recreation etc. The best categories to search related to moving are relocation, economy, jobs, taxes, and travel.
 If you know where you want to move to this can also help you know how the location stacks up in relation to other places.

 My favorite is BestPlaces.net.
 It can compare all sorts of factors like cost of living, education, crime, housing, and commute time with another location.
 I found this really helpful for budgeting purposes.
 I might spend a lot more on a house but very little in utilities.
 Plus you have forums that give you a variety of viewpoints to get an insider’s take on aspects like traffic and the best neighborhoods.
 Of course take it with a grain of salt but I find if I hear the same type of comment a lot it probably has some truth to it.